Björn Höcke: Political career

 In November 2021, Höcke's parliamentary immunity in the Landtag of Thuringia was cancelled.
 He was accused of ending a speech in May 2021 with the phrase Alles für Deutschland ("All/Everything for Germany"), a phrase used by the Hitlerian regime's SA paramilitary wing and whose use is illegal under insignia legislation.
 In June 2023, Höcke was officially indicted for this.
 He was indicted for an additional charge after making use of the phrase again in December 2023 during an AfD meeting in Gera.
 He was convicted in both instances in separate trials by the regional court of Halle in May and June 2024, and sentenced to two monetary fines totalling €29,900.
 Höcke appealled the judgement, but the convictions were upheld by the Federal Court of Justice in September 2025.

+Before the 2024 local elections in Thuringia, Höcke attempted to prevent already nominated candidates in the Saalfeld-Rudolstadt district from being elected and to replace them with candidates he favored.
+To this end, his state executive committee wanted to expel nine local AfD members from the party.
+Nevertheless, Höcke's internal opponent, Karlheinz Frosch, secured the top spot on the party list.
+The Gera Regional Court allowed the already nominated candidates to proceed.
+Höcke then called for the election of an "Alternative for the Saalfeld-Rudolstadt District" (AfL) and had his portrait printed on their posters.
+In order to achieve the expulsion of those nine AfD members, he accused them of an alleged "conspiracy against the grassroots democratic, undisputed decision-making process," which he claimed had severely damaged the party.
+Subsequently, several AfD local politicians, including the mayoral candidate for Rudolstadt, Jörg Gasda, demanded that Höcke himself be expelled from the AfD.
+Furthermore, it was uncertain whether Höcke's alternative list was compatible with the electoral law.
+In the state election, the CDU received the most votes in that district, while the official AfD list received five percent (three seats) more than Höcke's list.

 In the 2024 Thuringian state election, the AfD, under the leadership of Höcke, increased its vote share to a record high of 33%, and became the biggest party in the state.
 It is the biggest voteshare ever won by the party and the first time AfD placed first in a federal state election.